 - A unisex accessible toilet at each level that provides sanitary facilities.
-Where more than one bank of toilets is provided at any level, at least 50% of those banks will have an accessible toilet facility. - At each bank of toilets where there is one or more toilets in addition to a unisex accessible sanitary compartment at the bank of toilets, a sanitary compartment suitable for a person with an ambulant disability must be provided for use by males and females. - A unisex accessible shower is required where showers are required by F2.3. - A unisex accessible adult change facility must be provided in some public buildings (not required within this development).
+Where more than one bank of toilets is provided at any level, at least 50% of those banks will have an accessible toilet facility. - At each bank of toilets where there is one or more toilets in addition to a unisex accessible sanitary compartment at the bank of toilets, a sanitary compartment suitable for a person with an ambulant disability must be provided for use by males and females. - A unisex accessible shower is required where showers are required by F4D7 and not less than 1 for every 10 showers or part thereof. - A unisex accessible adult change facility must be provided in some public buildings (not required within this development).